Barrow, Alaska 2020

 June 18 - 22, 2020

-Fee: $3700 (deposit plus final payment) includes 5 days total of guided photography in the field and ground transportation.
+Fee: $3700 (The deposit of 1700 holds your place on the tour leaving a final payment of 2000 due ninety days prior to the beginning of the trip.)
+Includes 5 days total of guided photography in the field and ground transportation.

 Target Group Size: 5 participants

 Utqiaġvik (Barrow) is the only place in the world you can photograph the three rare species of Eiders during the day of the never setting sun, and then return to modern luxuries like hotels and restaurants.
 Just outside the northernmost town in the United States, we walk the tundra and photograph from the small gravel roads searching for loons, shorebirds, jaegers, owls, and more.
 We rarely set our gear down, and fill up our cards fast in Barrow!

 Check out the gallery below to see some photos taken by Dan Behm on the last couple trips he lead in Barr